 Meth Addiction Treatment in Georgia

-Methamphetamine, commonly known as meth, is an illegal synthetic drug that is highly addictive and dangerous.
-It stimulates the central nervous system, giving users a sense of euphoria and increased energy.
-Unfortunately, this high comes with serious risks.
-Meth can cause lasting damage to the brain and other organs in the body due to its powerful stimulant effects on neurotransmitters like dopamine and serotonin.
-Long-term use can lead to psychosis or even death from overdose or suicide.
+Methamphetamine, commonly known as meth, is an illegal synthetic stimulant that’s highly addictive and dangerous.
+It floods the central nervous system, creating intense euphoria and increased energy.
+But that high comes with serious risks.
+Meth can cause lasting damage to the brain and other organs by powerfully disrupting neurotransmitters like dopamine, serotonin, and norepinephrine.
+Long-term use can lead to psychosis, severe depression, or even death from overdose or suicide.

-Call (478) 216-1110 or contact us online today to schedule an appointment and learn more about meth addiction treatment in Georgia.
+Call (478) 216-1110 or contact us online today to schedule a consultation and learn more about meth addiction treatment in Georgia.

 What Are the Signs of Meth Addiction?